kilimangara/meetrack_api/api_docs.md

     **Content:**
     ```javascript
     {
-      detail: "You do not have permission to perform this action."
+      detail: "Only king of meeting have permission to perform this action."
     }
     ```